-We continue to take actions to remediate the material weaknesses related to our internal control over financial reporting, as described above and in our 2015 Form 10-K. However, there were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15 and 15d-15 under the Exchange Act that occurred during the quarter ended June 30, 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+We continue to take actions and make progress towards remediating the material weaknesses related to our internal control over financial reporting, as described above and in our 2015 Form 10-K. We have allocated additional resources, both internal and external, as part of our remediation plans and have taken substantial steps in designing and implementing controls to remediate the material weaknesses in our internal controls over financial reporting.
+However, there were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15 and 15d-15 under the Exchange Act that occurred during the quarter ended September 30, 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.